Featured Participant – Duane Youse

 In 2006, Duane and Bill Johnson came up with the idea for the Santa House.
 As director for the Arvada Community Food Bank, Duane interacted daily with clients and had a better sense than most of the unmet needs of families and children.
 As active community volunteers, Duane and Bill had the ability, experience and desire to recruit the volunteers and donations needed for such a significant project.

 Bringing the Santa House to fruition took a lot of teamwork.
 Duane, Bill and members of the Arvada-Wheat Ridge Service Ambassadors for Youth (AWRSAY) took on the job of finding a home for the Santa House, gathering donations, stocking/organizing, and helping Santa House visitors.
-AWRSAY is a non-profit consisting of nearly 20 Arvada & Wheat Ridge service organizations and Red Rocks Community College.
+AWRSAY is a non-profit consisting of nearly 20 Arvada and Wheat Ridge service organizations and Red Rocks Community College.
 Their task is to help youth who have overcome adversity to achieve their potential through recognition, education and opportunities in the form of scholarships to Red Rocks.
 They also participate in other community service projects such as the Santa House.

 Since 2006, the Santa House locations have changed and each year has brought slightly different challenges and rewards.
 The overall total numbers are a remarkable 9,337 families and 26,432 children receiving holiday gifts.